Kreedo-Education/Data-Transfer/README.md

 The game will have to send the data back to the app each time the game make any progress/update.

 #### In Unity Build ####
-Before we send the data to App we need bring the updated data from game to index.html then push the data to app.
+Before we send the data to App we need bring the updated data from game to index.html then send the data to app.
-We can break this part in two parts as following:
+We can break this in two parts as following:
-1. To bring data from Unity, we create a function getDataFromUnity(data)
+1. To bring data from Unity to javascript, we create a function getDataFromUnity(data)
-2. To push data to app we write these lines  in the same function. **window.ReactNativeWebView.postMessage(arg)** Code - snippet
+2. To send the data brought in javascript to app, we write these lines. **window.ReactNativeWebView.postMessage(arg)** Code - snippet
 ```
 // get data from unity Don't change name of it.